ElementsProject/lightning/doc/HACKING.md

 all.
 Tal also supports destructors, which are usually used to remove things from lists, etc.

-Some routines use take() to indicate whether they should take ownership of a pointer.
+Some routines use take(): take() marks a pointer as to be consumed (e.g. freed automatically before return) by a called function.
+It can safely accept NULL pointers.
+Functions whose prototype in headers has the macro TAKES can have the specific argument as a take() call.
 Use this sparingly, as it can be very confusing.

 The more complex daemons use async io (ccan/io): you register callbacks and they happen once I/O is available, then you return what to do next.
 This